HiteshSharma04/HiteshSharma04/README.md

 # 💫 About Me:
 Hi!, I am a dedicated and enthusiastic tech professional with a strong foundation in both backend and frontend development.
-As a fresher, I am eager to apply my knowledge in Python and its frameworks, including NumPy, Pandas, Matplotlib, Seaborn, Django, Turtle, Tkinter, SMTP, and Selenium, to real-world projects.
+As a fresher, I am eager to apply my knowledge in Python and its frameworks, including NumPy, Pandas, Matplotlib, Seaborn, Django, Flask, Turtle, Tkinter, SMTP, and Selenium, to real-world projects.
 My frontend skills in HTML, CSS, Bootstrap, and React.js enable me to create engaging and user-friendly web interfaces.

 With a solid understanding of SQL for database management, and foundational knowledge of AWS for cloud computing, I am well-prepared to contribute to innovative and dynamic environments.
 My familiarity with CCNA, Linux, and Certified Ethical Hacking (CeH) further demonstrates my commitment to continuous learning and technical growth.